 Knowing car accident statistics can help you pick out the best days to do most of your driving, or at least avoid the most dangerous times, especially if you like to be extra careful.

 Of course, no matter how careful we are, accidents happen all the time.
-If you or someone you know has been injured in a car accident, then call one of our car accident attorneys today.
+If you or someone you know has been injured in a car accident, then call one of our Baton Rouge auto accident attorneys today.
 We’re committed to helping you with your insurance during hard times.

 We’d like to help prevent accidents too if we can, so look below to see some car accident statistics for Baton Rouge, Louisiana.

-Car Crash Attorney: Types of Baton Rouge Car Accident Cases
+Car Crash Attorney: Types of Car Accident Cases

 Every day, there are an estimated 135,000,000 cars on the road in the US.
 With so many drivers, it’s no wonder that people manage to get into accidents.
 About 40% of these accidents involve alcohol and many accidents actually happen within 3 miles of the home.